Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Ph.D student in the [Yale Systems and Architecture group](https://ysarch.csl.yale.edu/).
+My advisor is [Prof. Abhishek Bhattacherjee](http://www.cs.yale.edu/homes/abhishek/).
+I am co-advised by [Prof. Zhong Shao](http://www.cs.yale.edu/homes/shao/) and [Prof. Anurag Khandelwal](http://anuragkhandelwal.com/).
 I am broadly interested in building accelerator-centric Operating Systems in the wake of new-age applications such as neural implants.
-More specifically I am working on formalizing the asynchrnous programming model to glean reliability, security, throughput and system utilization in these new Operating System architectures.
+More specifically I am working on formalizing the asynchronous programming model to glean reliability, security, throughput and system utilization in these new Operating System architectures.

+My primary resaerch interests are Operating Systems, Formal Methods and Computer Architecture.

 Before coming to Yale, I was a part of the Compiler optimization group at NVIDIA.
 My work had been on working on the compiler backend support for Turing architecture which was released in 2018.